Topics on this page:

 - Housing Cases and COVID-19 - Information for Tenants (Md.
 Courts Website)

-Foreclosures and Ejectments can resume on July 25, 2020, meaning these matters can be heard beginning on July 25, 2020.
+Foreclosures and Ejectments resumed on July 25, 2020, meaning these matters can be heard.
 There are certain new requirements, such as a verified Declaration of Exemption from Moratorium requirement.

 Governor Hogan's Executive Order requires certain notices to borrowers until the state of emergency is lifted.

 - For residential properties with a federal mortgage loan, the servicer must provide the borrower with notice that the borrower has the right to request a loan forbearance, and the loan servicer has complied with the CARES Act.